t2linux/fedora/README.md

 # t2linux-fedora-kernel
 Patched kernel for fedora linux on T2 macs.
 It mostly works, but dont expect a MacOS like experience.
-If you have problems with wifi, look at the compatibility section.
+If you have problems with wifi, follow the guide on the wiki.
 A dnf/yum repo is avaliable at [`https://t2linux-fedora-repo.netlify.app/repo/t2linux-fedora.repo`](https://t2linux-fedora-repo.netlify.app/repo/t2linux-fedora.repo).

 ## Compatability